zacanger/niddesa/README.md

 ### TODO

-Possible future work
+Possible V3 work

-* Actually learn Pāli?
-Or get someone who knows it to check against the sources.
-* Compare with the Paramatthajotikā to find possible errors in translation.
+* Compare with the Paramatthajotikā
-* Distribute to relevant websites.
-* Set up some system so people can order print versions if they want.
+* Compare with Thai editions

 ## Licensing